Entanglement dynamics from universal low-lying modes: Brownian local GUE model

 \subsection{Second Renyi entropy}

 Let us now focus on the structure of the superhamiltonian \eqref{p2n_gue} for the case $n=2$.
-In this case, we have two degenerate ground states, where
+In this case, following the discussion around Eq.~(\ref{nth_gs_mt}), we have two degenerate ground states, where

+where $\ket{\rm MAX}$ is defined in Eq.~(\ref{eq:MAXdefn}).
 It will be useful to express $P_4$ in terms of these spin states.
 Note that $\ket{\up}$ and $\ket{\down}$ are normalized, but do not form an orthonormal basis as $\braket{\uparrow|\downarrow}= 1/q$.
 It will be convenient to work in a bi-orthogonal system and introduce the following two states

 which have the property that $\braket{\bar{s'}| s} = \delta_{s s'}$ for $s, s'\in \{\up, \down\}$.
 We can then write $P_4$ in the subspace spanned by $\ket{\up}, \ket{\down}$ at each site as follows: